Interactive Application

 Overview

-The Autonomous Phase-Sensitive Radio Echo Sounder (ApRES) is an FMCW radar system that provides millimeter-precision measurements of internal ice deformation and basal melt rates.
-Deployed on the Mercer Ice Stream in Antarctica, the instrument transmits daily chirps at 200–400 MHz, yielding a depth profile of internal reflection layers that can be tracked over time to measure vertical ice velocities.
+ApRES is an FMCW radar system used to measure internal ice deformation with millimeter precision.
+Deployed on the Mercer Ice Stream in Antarctica, it yields a depth profile of internal layers that can be tracked over time.

 Key Methods